mpewlx9/Udacity/Project4/Readme.md

 - Step 5: Create a CNN to Classify Dog Breeds (using Transfer Learning)
 - Step 6: Write your Algorithm
 - Step 7: Test Your Algorithm

+The details about each step can be found in file dog_app-Copy1.ipynb